 As for the detection of a congenital coagulopathy, the absence of any complicating illness or anticoagulant drug exposure obviously directs the clinician's attention to the possibility of an inherited defect.
 In this situation, the patient's age, sex, race, family history, and the characteristics of the onset and course of the bleeding can be major clues to the diagnosis.

 Several laboratory tests are available to evaluate the coagulation pathways.
 Some of these tests, such as platelet function, require the expertise of a consultant hematologist and a reference laboratory.
 Others are available through the routine laboratory.
 It is the routine tests that every clinician should be able to use in evaluating a coagulation defect (Table 29-1).
-These tests include the platelet count, ...
+These tests include ...